paperbenni/paperbenni.github.io/content/posts/aisilly.md

 context.
 If what you ask of the LLM is not a complete refactor or rewrite, then it will need very specific parts of it.
-It will most likely start with listing the files in your project and opening the ones most likely to contain the code which needs modification or which relates to the feature request
+It will most likely start with listing the files in your project and opening the ones most likely to contain the code which needs modification or which relates to the feature request.